phansch/mini_rfc_for_cargo_lint_configuration/README.md

 Additionally, one might argue that `Cargo.toml` is part of Cargo, which should just be concerned about package management and not lint configuration.
-However, Cargo is currently the only thing (TODO: better word than `thing`) that interfaces with `rustc` and offers config files and tweak that interfacing.
+However, Cargo is currently the only tool available that interfaces with `rustc` and offers a way to configure interfacing with rustc.

 If we find a solution to `Cargo.toml` not being sharable accross projects, we consider it to be the best approach mainly because the file is already present